 I’m looking for information on financial aid.
 Does the department have any specific aid for incoming students?

 The Chemical and Biological Engineering Department does not have any financial aid specifically for our students.
-You can check with the university Office of Financial Aid and the College of Engineering Scholarship website.
+You can check with the university Office of Financial Aid and the College of Engineering and Applied Science Financial Aid & Scholarships website.